itscoltonhicks/Linux-OS-Administration/README.md

 This is enough to introduce us to the terminal.

-For our future labs, we'll mostly use the terminal.
+For our future labs, we'll mostly use the command line.